 Management also utilised the government’s furlough scheme and reduced staff headcount.
 Several members of senior management also took a voluntary pay cut in 2020.

-LCCU’s board and management have taken a number of steps during the pandemic to support members, including the offer of a reduced rate of interest on loans and loan repayment deferrals.
+At the same time we have taken action steps to support members, including the offer of a reduced rate of interest on loans during the first lockdown and loan repayment deferrals.

-We are also investing in our telephone support and online service to respond to the increase in demand for these services.
+We have also invested in our telephone support and online service to respond to the increase in demand for these services.

 Financial impact of Covid-19 on the credit union

-In the last year we have seen a decline in the number of loan approvals and an increase in loan repayment defaults amid the pandemic.
-The credit union’s loan interest income has also dropped as members have taken up the offer of repayment deferrals.
-As a result of these and other factors, revenue has fallen below that projected in our financial plan.
+Over the last year the number of loan approvals has increased gradually following a decline amid the first lockdown in 2019/20.
+The credit union’s loan interest income has also dropped for a range of reasons.
+Revenue has fallen below that projected in our financial plan.

 Now, as part of measures to ensure regulatory compliance, we are required to increase the amount of capital we hold in reserve.
-To help achieve this, we are introducing two changes which affect adult members.
+To help achieve this, we are continuing two policies which affect adult members.

-We recognise the levy is far from ideal and we are mindful of the impact any such charge can have on our most financially vulnerable members.
-We reiterate that this is a one-off charge and members with saving below £100 will be excluded.
+Although this charge puts us in line with other credit unions, it is only taken with reluctance.
+We are mindful of the impact any such charge can have on our most financially vulnerable members.
+Members with saving below £100 will be excluded.